tarantool/ansible-cartridge/doc/scenario.md

 Input facts (set by role):

 - `instance_info` - information for a current instance ([more details here](#role-facts-descriptions));
-- `needs_restart` - if instance should be restarted to apply code or configuration changes.
+- `needs_restart` - if instance should be restarted to apply code or configuration changes (to determine if it's should be checked if instance should be restarted).

 Input facts (set by config):